August 2017 Conference Agenda

 Retail Technology Use and the State of Precision

-Fresh off the completion of the biennial Purdue University/CropLife® Magazine Precision Technology Adoption Survey, the longest continuously running research project of its kind in North America, Purdue’s Dr. Bruce Erickson shares insights into the challenges and opportunities retailers and service providers are experiencing as they look to build, expand and create value in their precision agronomy offerings.
+Fresh off the completion of the biennial Purdue University/CropLife® Magazine Precision Technology Adoption Survey, the longest continuously running research project of its kind in North America, Purdue’s Dr. Erickson shares insights into the challenges and opportunities retailers and service providers are experiencing as they look to build, expand and create value in their precision agronomy offerings.

 10:00 – 10:30 am